scottrobertson/awesome-ynab/README.md

 - [Multi Currency](https://ynab-multi-currency.herokuapp.com/) Lets you budget with multiple currencies in a single budget.

+- [Undebt.it](https://undebt.it/) An online debt snowball/avalanche planner with direct YNAB syncronization.

 ### Submit a Project

 To submit a project, please either create an issue, or submit a pull request.